bleach86/MCtimer/README.md

 This runs on Linux, MacOS, and Windows.
-Recomended python 3.6+ It may be required to install tkinter via `pip install python-tk` NBT is now a requirement `pip install nbt`
+Recomended python 3.6+ It may be required to install tkinter via `pip install python-tk` bindglobal is now a requirement `pip install bindglobal`

 This assumes that your Minecraft saves are in the default location, if yours is different, you will need to edit your path for your OS.